StanislavSobol/EchoMskPersons/README.md

 ### Gradle flavors

 Gradle flavors are used
-- full - absolute full version of real data
 - fakeServer - takes data from local assets storage in case if the server is out of reach.
+Uses LiveData + RxJava 2.
+- full - absolute full version of real data.
+Uses LiveData + RxJava 2.
 - espresso - similar to fakeServer flavor.
 For UI testing.
+Uses LiveData + RxJava 2.
+- fakeServerCoroutines - takes data from local assets storage in case if the server is out of reach.
+Uses LiveData + Coroutines.
+- fullCoroutines - absolute full version of real data Uses LiveData + RxJava 2.
+- espressoCoroutines - similar to fakeServerCoroutines flavor.
+For UI testing Uses LiveData + RxJava 2.

 ### Screenshots
 <img src="images/persons.png" alt="scheme" title="scheme" width="360" height="640" />